Gwyn Arch

 Reading Male Voice Choir is offering an opportunity to promote young talented singers.

 The competition is open male or female singers between the ages of 10–21 from any part of the UK.
-Winners must be available to sing in the All Winners’ Concert on 6 July 2024 (date TBC).
+Winners will be performing in the All Winners’ Concert on 6 July 2024 (date TBC).

 An opportunity for talented young singers!